carpentries/instructor-training/instructors/training_calendar.md

 For more information about what will be covered at this training as well as a sample schedule, check out our [Instructor Training Curriculum](https://carpentries.github.io/instructor-training/).

-In addition to Instructor Training, certification as a Carpentries Instructor includes 3 short ‘checkout’ steps.
+In addition to Instructor Training, certification as a Carpentries Instructor includes 3 short ‘checkout' steps.
 For more details, see our [Checkout Instructions page](https://carpentries.github.io/instructor-training/checkout/index.html).

 ### How to Register for an Instructor Training

 Invited trainees can register for events listed below by clicking on the link for that event and completing the registration through Eventbrite.
 When you were invited, you should have received a registration code.
 If you are an Open Instructor Training applicant, please see your acceptance email for your code.
 If you were invited through a member organisation or other group, contact the person who invited you if you did not receive a registration code from them.

 ### When to Register

 #### Members and other groups

 Registration codes provided to members and other groups are active immediately and may be used for any event until one week prior to its start date.

 #### Open Instructor Training